Scam Protection: Designing clearer decisions in high-risk flows

 Friction can be a feature

 I'm trained to optimise for speed and ease.
 This project asked me to do the opposite, and that was genuinely uncomfortable.
-But having clarity in the design intent matters more than following convention.
+Having a clear reason for the friction made it defensible, and that matters more than following convention.

 Transparency earns trust

-Users frustrated by added steps changed their minds immediately once the rationale was clear.
+Users frustrated by added steps changed their minds once the rationale was clear.
 The design didn't change, the explanation did.
-Communicating the why isn't an afterthought.
-It's part of the design.
+Communicating the why is part of the design, not an afterthought.

 It needs to work for everyone

 Volunteering with older customers through OCBC's Digital Silvers Programme made this real.
-What feels like sensible friction for confident users can be completely overwhelming for others.
+Friction that feels sensible to confident users can be completely overwhelming for others.
 You can't design protection that only works for the assumed user.

 Sometimes the harder push is the product mindset